How to find a job in Bangkok

 Freelancing

-Thailand is well-known as one of the world's best digital nomad destinations.
+Thailand is well-known as one of the world's best digital nomad destinations; now, with the Destination Thailand Visa (DTV) on the horizon, it will be easier than ever to work remotely from the country.
 However, most people settling here to work remotely prefer either more laid-back locations like Phuket or Krabi or the digital nomad haven of Chiang Mai.
 They offer a prettier landscape and a cheaper cost of living compared to the busy and hectic Bangkok.

-However, Bangkok does have a lot of its own benefits to offer — especially if you like big city life.
-Here, you will find easy access to high-speed internet, lots of western conveniences from shopping malls to restaurants, and plenty of coworking spaces and networking opportunities.
+However, Bangkok has a lot of benefits to offer, especially if you like big city life.
+Here, you will find easy access to high-speed internet, lots of Western conveniences from shopping malls to restaurants, and plenty of coworking spaces and networking opportunities.
+The hospitals tend to be much better as well, as you'll get to see Western-trained doctors.

 Tech and IT